PierreMarchand20/personal_webpage/content/post/2020_CTCW_2_git/index.md

 The first benefit of using git is that it allows you to *version* your source code.
 It means that git will track your files, save their history efficiently, and give you the possibility to easily navigate through the different versions of your files.
 Using git, you can forget about versioning your files numbering their name like `file1.txt`, `file2.txt`, `filefinal.txt`, `filefinal1.txt`, ... and all the redundancy it implies.

 Note that you can do it **locally**, even if in practice most people also use a remote to back up their repository.
-This will be discussed afterward, and we will stay local for the moment.
+This will be discussed afterward, and we will keep it local for the moment.

 #### Create History